opstrace/opstrace/docs/references/gcp.md

 * Service Networking API
 * Cloud Resource Manager API

-We try to keep this list up to date—if in doubt, please [contact us](https://go.opstrace.com/community)!
+We try to keep this list up to date—if in doubt, please [reach out in our community](https://go.opstrace.com/community)!

 ## Required service account permissions